annkissam/akd/docs/GetStarted.md

 production server.
 - Production server and the final build has access to your code.
 - Deployments are not reproducible.
-- Vulnerable to security attacks.
+- More Vulnerable to security attacks.
 - Doesn't utilize OTP's abilities.

 #### Steps to adopt this strategy